NikitaLukashev/ML-FastApi-deployment/README.md

 I don't create complexe feature, grid search, pamameter optimisation, as the score is not important for this test.

+# API description
+Endpoint are described in swagger.yml

 # Code description
 Our web app follow MVC pattern.